sverweij/js-makedepend/README.md

-    -d, --flat-define <string>  outputs a define with flat dependencies -a, --append                append dependencies instead of replacing them -M, --system <items>        list of module systems (default: amd,cjs,es6)
+    -d, --flat-define <string>  outputs a define with flat dependencies -a, --append                append dependencies instead of replacing them -M, --system <items>        list of module systems (default: amd,cjs,es6) -G , --dot                  visualizes dependencies in a graphiz dot
 ```
 ## Features by example
 ### The default: recursive